 These are the things that you must keep in mind before, during, and after trimming your mustache-

-- Let the mustache grow fuller and longer for achieving the best results
+• Let the mustache grow fuller and longer to achieve the best results

 FAQs:

-4. How do you fix an uneven mustache?
+1. How do you start shaping your mustache?

 There are a few steps to fix an uneven mustache.
 It starts by washing it using beard shampoo to clean it.
 Then, use beard scissors to cut unwanted hairs, and finally oiling to avoid tangles.
 You can also use a mustache styling wax that will help you to get the shape you want.